FOR IMMEDIATE RELEASE

-Jan.
-4, 2023 – U.S. Donor Conceived Council (USDCC) elected its 2023 executive board on January 3, 2023.
+January 9, 2024 — U.S. Donor Conceived Council (USDCC) announces the election of its 2024 executive board and its expansion through a new department.
 The 501(c)(3) nonprofit is an all-volunteer group devoted to education and advocacy regarding the rights and best interests of people conceived through donated sperm, eggs, and embryos.

 The organization will still be led by president and CEO Tiffany Gardner, who will also continue to oversee communications.
 Melissa Bornico will remain vice president of development.
 Tyler Levy Sniff will take over as vice president of government affairs while remaining vice president of legal affairs and organization treasurer.
 Founding USDCC member Bethany Kennedy returns to her prior position of secretary after a one-year absence.